joefreeman/topical/README.md

 ## Ephemeral or persistent state

 In its simplest instance, a topic's state can be ephemeral - i.e., discarded when the topic is shut down.
-For example, for synchronising cursor positions.
+For example, for synchronising cursor positions of users (see [canvas](examples/canvas/) example).

-Alternatively state could be persisted - e.g., to a database - with the topic subscribing to updates from the database.
-Or (where lower durability is needed), periodically flushed to disk.
+Alternatively state could be persisted - e.g., to a database - with the topic subscribing to updates from the database, which allows separating mutation logic, and replication of topics.
+In the case where lower durability can be afforded, state can be periodically flushed to disk.

 ## Comparison to LiveView

-Topical solves a similar problem to Phoenix LiveView, but at a different abstraction level, by dealing with the underlying state, rather than rendering HTML and handling UI events.
+Topical solves a similar problem to Phoenix LiveView, but at a different abstraction level, by dealing only with the underlying state, rather than rendering HTML and handling UI events.

 ## Example (todo list)